ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 integrity protection via checksums.
 A value of 0 means that no checksum is required, and -1 means that the entire Message is protected by a checksum.
-Only full coverage is guaranteed, any other requests are advisory.
+Only full coverage is guaranteed, any other requests are advisory, meaning that full coverage is applied anyway.

 ### Reliable Data Transfer (Message) {#msg-reliable-message}